J-2I-765Processing TimesRevised

 J-2 EAD processing currently averages 3 to 5 months, but the trend is heading the wrong way.
-USCIS data through January 2026 shows average I-765 processing times at 4.2 months, up from 2.5 months just six months earlier.
-J-2 pending cases more than doubled between October 2024 and June 2025.
+USCIS data through February 2026 shows average I-765 processing times at 4.8 months, nearly double the 2.5-month low last summer.
+J-2 pending cases more than tripled between October 2024 and September 2025.
 If you're planning to file, the numbers below will help you set realistic expectations.

 Current J-2 EAD processing times in 2026